Workshops & Courses

 February 6 - March 7, 2017 | Online

 Barry McClatchey and Jill Ceccolini founded Halifax Brief Therapy in 2003.
 Since that time, they have been providing training, supervision, and consultation in solution focused practice to clinicians, supervisors, and organizations throughout the Maritimes.

 Jill Ceccolini, MSW, RSW is a social worker, educator and therapist utilizing a collaborative, strengths-based approach in her clinical practice and in her work as a supervisor and trainer.
 She is a full time clinician, working with individuals, couples and families, at the Canadian Forces Health Service Centre Atlantic and in her private practice.
 Jill is a co-director of Halifax Brief Therapy Centre, a private training and supervision consultation service.
 Since 1996, Jill has been teaching various levels of counselling skills at Dalhousie University, through the School of Social Work degree programs and through the Continuing Education Program.

-- To provide participants with the opportunity to practice intervention tools and techniques
+- To provide participants with the opportunity to develop and to practice intervention tools and techniques

-- To assist participants in articulating their own philosophy and approach to counselling
+- To assist participants to develop their own philosophy and approach to counselling